-When researching our holiday to Bali, we found it difficult to determine which key sites to visit, where to visit them from and how to travel between them.
+When researching our holiday to Bali, we found it difficult to determine which key areas to visit, which order to check them out and how to travel between destinations.
 Driving is best avoided in Bali due to the sometimes traffic filled, dangerous and narrow roads, with many people opting for the more convenient and accessible moped option, a private tour guide/driver or a group tour.

-As tours are the recommended option, particularly for first timers, we’ve put together a comprehensive guide on the best tours to take to get a good feel of the different destinations, the most reputable companies and drivers to use and recommended things to see.
-Tours are arguably the best way to see the key sites in a full day without getting lost, however you’ll need a private driver or rent your own vehicle to explore the less popular areas to the west of the island (most tours take place in the east).
+As Bali excursions and tours are the recommended option, particularly for first timers, we’ve put together a comprehensive guide on the best tours to take to get a good feel of the different destinations, the most reputable companies and drivers to use and the best things to see.
+Bali excursions are arguably the best way to see the key sites in a full day without getting lost, however you’ll need a private driver or rent your own vehicle to explore the less popular areas to the west of the island (most tours take place in the east).

-Is it better to book tours on arrival in Bali or online before you go?
+Is it better to book Bali excursions on arrival or online before you go?

 In our experience, it’s definitely cheaper to book your tours on arrival in Bali.
 You’ll find tour operator booths and stores throughout the main tourist areas and you can negotiate prices for good rates.
 However, this doesn’t always guarantee that you’re booking a good quality tour.
 Hostels and hotels also offer a range of tours and can be a little more reliable than roadside travel booths.